HandsOnDataViz/book/docs/HandsOnDataViz.md

 next section you will learn how to collect data using an online form, and access it as a spreadsheet.

-Collect Data with Online Forms
+Collect Data with Google Forms
 ------------------------------

 As you saw in prior sections, we invite readers of this book to fill out